wmodes/blackrockstation/README.md

 -   Apparently MQTT is a thing and requires a Broker
 - Brandon tells us that gRPI is good
 -   HTTP might be the simplest scheme simply because setting up a listener on the clients is well-trod territory.
 When needed, the Master makes request to clients.
 The response can return an success/error code.
 Client devices can register at the Master when they come up or periodically (though they must know who the master is)
--   We can hit port 80 of the Master to see the status, logs, reports, or upcoming events
+-   We can hit port 80 of any of the controllers to see status, logs, reports, or upcoming events
 -   Waterproof Raspi Enclosure: Pinfox Waterproof Electronic ABS Plastic Junction Project Box Enclosure 200mm by 120mm by 75mm (Black), $11.99

 ## Central Controller